 24. Laser-Cut Tiles

-If you desire more sophistication, then laser-cut tiles are what you should be going for.
-However, be prepared to break your bank while installing these for your backsplash.
+If you desire more sophistication, laser-cut tiles are the way to go.
+However, be prepared to break your bank while installing them for your backsplash.

-Laser-cut tiles are famously known for their intricate, clean patterns that can’t be drawn or etched on normal tiles.
-However, this added sophistication comes at the extra price of about $30-$40 per square foot.
-Installation is also equally expensive.
+Laser-cut tiles are famous for their intricate, clean patterns that can’t be drawn or etched on normal tiles.
+However, this added sophistication comes at an extra price of about $30-$40 per square foot, and installation is also equally expensive.

 So, is it worth it?

 Yes.
-Laser-cut tiles allow you to explore a ton of different patterns for your backsplash tiling.
-On top of that, they show and expose a lot of detail in your kitchen that a normal backsplash wouldn’t.
+Laser-cut tiles allow you to explore a wide range of different patterns for your backsplash tiling.
+They also show and expose a lot of detail in your kitchen that a normal backsplash wouldn’t.

 25. Diagonal Tiles

-If what you are looking for are great visual effects for your kitchen, then you should try diagonal tiles for your kitchen backsplash design.
-These are simply square tiles that have been installed diagonally to create a diagonal tiles effect.
+If you are looking for great visual effects for your kitchen, then you should try diagonal tiles for your kitchen backsplash design.
+These are simply square tiles that have been installed diagonally to create a diagonal tile effect.

 But this comes at a cost.

-Since more precision is needed to not only install but also cut the diagonal tiles, and a bit of wastage is incurred while doing so, this design tends to cost 10-20% more compared to straight tiles.
+Since more precision is needed to install and cut the diagonal tiles, and a bit of wastage is incurred while doing so, this design tends to cost 10-20% more compared to straight tiles.

-However, this comes at a great gain of adding not only interest but also dimension to your overall kitchen design.
-This makes the kitchen look larger and more spacious.
+However, this has the great benefit of adding not only interest but also dimension to your overall kitchen design, making the kitchen look larger and more spacious.

 26. Dark Shade Tiles

-If you’ve gone for a dark-themed kitchen with dark flooring and/or cabinetry, then exploring dark shade tiles for your backsplash might be a great design decision.
+If you’ve chosen a dark-themed kitchen with dark flooring and/or cabinetry, exploring dark-shade tiles for your backsplash might be a great design decision.

-For instance, for a predominantly black, charcoal gray, or deep blue kitchen, having a deep hue of teal for the backsplash would create a nice contrast between the kitchen’s background and the rest of the design elements, making them pop out.
+A predominantly black, charcoal gray, or deep blue kitchen with a deep hue of teal for the backsplash would create a nice contrast between the kitchen’s background and the rest of the design elements, making them pop out.

 The key here is contrast.
-You need to make sure that the backsplash creates depth and detail within the kitchen design.
+You must ensure the backsplash creates depth and detail within the kitchen design.

 27. Patterned Tiles

 Humans are attracted to patterns.
-Thus, if you want to grab the attention of guests in your kitchen to the backsplash, then settling for patterned tiles design is your best bet.
+Thus, if you want to grab guests' attention in your kitchen to the backsplash, then settling for a patterned tiles design is your best bet.

-You can use tiles with geometric designs such as chevrons patterns etched into the tiling for a striking design.
+For a striking design, you can use tiles with geometric designs, such as chevron patterns etched into the tiling.

 28. Moroccan Tile

-The Moroccan tile is one of the many backsplash designs inspired by a global heritage or community.
-This specific design gets its inspiration from Morocco.
-This is evident by the unique color choice used on the tiling, which features green accents quite similar to those found in the Moroccan flag.
+Moroccan tile is one of the many backsplash designs inspired by a global heritage or community.
+Morocco inspired this specific design, which is evident by the unique color choice used on the tiling, which features green accents similar to those found in the Moroccan flag.

-But that doesn’t mean that this design is specific to the Moroccan community.
+But that doesn’t mean this design is specific to the Moroccan community.

-If you’ve gone for a green-themed kitchen, then this backsplash design will greatly complement the overall design.
+If you’ve chosen a green-themed kitchen, this backsplash design will greatly complement the overall theme.
 The dark green patterns on the tiling add detail and depth to the kitchen.

 29. Mosaic Tile

-If you’ve gone for a blue kitchen and are wondering which backsplash design will do it justice, then your eyes should be set on the mosaic tile.
-This beautiful backsplash design features intricate patterns that blend beautifully with a blue-themed kitchen.
+If you’ve chosen a blue kitchen and are wondering which backsplash design will do it justice, your eyes should be set on mosaic tile.
+This beautiful design features intricate patterns that blend beautifully with a blue-themed kitchen.

 Specifically, the patterns on the mosaic tile break the blue monotony, adding detail to your overall kitchen design.

 But not for a cheap price.
-Mosaic tiles tend to be expensive, with most contractors charging about $20 per square foot for installation.
+Mosaic tiles are expensive, with most contractors charging about $20 per square foot for installation.
 This is along with the cost of materials.
 However, this is cheaper compared to the more expensive laser-cut tiles.

 30. Neutral Pattern

 The neutral pattern is for the neutral kitchen.
-This is predominantly a black and white kitchen that doesn’t feature striking colors that are meant to draw attention.
+This is predominantly a black-and-white kitchen that doesn’t feature striking colors meant to draw attention.

 The neutral pattern backsplash.
 This backsplash features sophisticated, neat, yet subtle patterns that add interest to the kitchen design.
 The rest of the kitchen can thus feature dark grey cabinetry, dark silver faucets, and a gray kitchen island.